precice/precice/src/precice/bindings/python_future/README.md

 Python language bindings for preCICE
 ------------------------------------

 These are the python bindings for preCICE.

-**RECOMMENDATION: Use the new python bindings with `import precice_future as precice`.** This makes modifications to your adapter necessary, but these bindings are deprecated and will be removed in preCICE Version 2.

 # Installing the package